UOSAN/REV_scripts/fMRI/fx/README.md

 #makeVecs_MSS_React.m
 Pull names, onsets, and durations and write them to a `.mat` file for all participants and all runs of the “Cue Reactivity” task.

-#matlabbatch.mat

-#REV_Fx_Models.mat
-1. Unzip the nifti.gz files.
-2. Smooth with a 6mm smoothing kernal.
-3. Create the first level model contrasts.
-4. Apply the first level models, including motion regressors and conditions.

 #subset_confounds.R
 1. Read in the confounds.tsv files from the fmriprep output for each subject & timepoint.
-2. Select the `X`, `Y`, `Z`, `RotX`, `RotY`, `RotZ`, `stdDVARS`, & `FramewiseDisplacement` columns.
+2. Select the `FramewiseDisplacement` column.
-3. Write the selected columns to a .txt file and save to the folder from which it was pulled.
+3. Write the selected columns to a .txt file and save to a new output folder in `derivatives`.